 Three courses with places available:

 This course is open to anyone aged 16 or over.
-It is for anyone thinking about building their own home and anyone interested in learning about Earthships.
+It will be of interest to architects, planners, builders and engineers, as well anyone thinking about building their own home.
 It is suitable for complete beginners, as well as those who are familiar with eco-building and want to know more.

 Learning methods and outcomes